tokuhirom/Pone/README.md

 [![Build Status](https://travis-ci.org/tokuhirom/Pone.svg?branch=master)](https://travis-ci.org/tokuhirom/Pone)

-The  ( д)  ﾟPone Programming Language
+The  ( д)  ﾟﾟPone Programming Language
 =============================

 There's more than one way to do it